Tempo logotype

 Tempo's pitch is simpler: Keep Jira, add portfolio control on top.
 Governance data comes from Jira worklogs, not a separate platform.

-• Financial Manager provides CapEx/OpEx, labor costs, and budget vs. actuals tied directly to Jira worklogs – not task completion estimates.
+• Tempo Financial Manager provides CapEx/OpEx, labor costs, budget vs. actuals, plus revenue and cost forecasting and project and portfolio profitability tied directly to Jira worklogs – not task completion estimates.

-• Timesheets with Rovo agents improves time fidelity, which flows through the financial governance stack.
+• Tempo Timesheets with Rovo agents improves time fidelity, which flows through the financial governance stack.

-• Modular rollout – start with Timesheets or Structure PPM.
+• Modular rollout – start with Structure or Timesheets.
 Add Financial Manager when finance asks for CapEx reporting.
-Add Capacity Planner when planning conversations need real numbers, not headcount estimates.
+Add Capacity Planner for stronger resource planning.

 Ideal customer for each tool